-Limitations: Restrictive conditions stated in a dental benefit contract,.
-Examples: such age, length of time covered, and waiting periods.
+Limitations: Restrictive conditions stated in a dental benefit contract.
+Examples: age, length of time covered, and waiting periods.
 These affect your coverage.
 Your plan may also exclude certain benefits or services.
 It may limit the extent or conditions under which certain services are provided.

 Major Services: A category of dental services.
 Usually includes crowns, dentures, implants and oral surgery.
 Copayments or coinsurance is typically higher for these services.
-Also called Class III, Group III or Type C service.
+Also called Class III, Group III or Type C or Type III services.